liip/LiipFunctionalTestBundle/README.md

     This command requires you to have Composer installed globally, as explained in the [installation chapter](https://getcomposer.org/doc/00-intro.md)
     of the Composer documentation.

-    Note: if you are using PHPUnit 7 or later, you MUST require at least version 2.0 of this bundle; the 1.x versions are incompatible.

  2. Enable the Bundle